 Matters are further complicated by the fact that many objects and remains were collected with little careful attention paid to the details of their provenance.
 Brokers and adventurers who “collected” such objects typically identified them simply as, for example, “an Indian pipe” or “an Indian drum.”
 Many museums lack the financial means to undertake an extensive object-by-object search.
 Native people find some museums only grudgingly cooperative.
 However, many museums clearly welcome the NAGPRA procedures as opportunities to involve Native communities more integrally with their cultural artifacts and to learn more about their cultural collections.

 In 1993, as a result of NAGPRA, the Smithsonian Institution in Washington D.C. sent the remains of twenty-five Cheyenne Indians home to Montana in cedar chests.
-The Cheyenne had been forced from their homeland to a reservation in Oklahoma in the mid-nineteenth century.
+The Cheyenne had been forced from their homeland to a reservation in Oklahoma in the mid-19th century.
 When a group of Cheyenne tried to escape from the reservation and return to the area of Montana that had been their home, they were pursued and nearly one hundred of them killed by U.S. soldiers in January of 1879.
 After more than a century, their bones were finally sent home for burial in Busby, Montana.
 Said the Cheyenne tribal chairman, as reported by the New York Times, “They wanted to get back to their homeland.
 That’s why they lost their lives.
 I think it’s only appropriate for us to follow through, to take them home where they wanted to be so they can rest in peace.”

 NAGPRA carries with it the possibility of many such solemn occasions with their stories of community healing and spiritual renewal.
 For that potential to be realized, however, museums must continue to review their institutional mission as well as their collections.
 And Native communities, struggling to contend with a host of other issues, must find the resources and energy necessary to devote to the repatriation of sacred artifacts and remains.